inasafe/inasafe-doc/docs/source/training/socialisation/inasafe_concepts.rst

 Single-event versus multiple-event hazards
 ------------------------------------------
-Hazard data used in |project_name| can be either single-event or multiple-event.
+Hazard data used in |project_name| can represent either single-event or multiple-event.
 Single event hazards are useful when you want to estimate scenarios like *'how many people would be affected if we had another flood like in 2013'.*  A single event hazard covers a short span of time - like a single flood or earthquake event.
 Single event data is also the most suitable to use for events which are stochastic e.g. earthquakes which seldom occur at the same place and with the same intensity more than once.